top of page

 What is the FIDE Exam?

-The FIDE exam is an official language proficiency and cultural integration test required by the Swiss government for expatriates who wish to renew their B or C work permits or apply for Swiss nationality.
+The FIDE exam is an official language proficiency and cultural integration test required by the Swiss government for expatriates who wish to meet Switzerland work permit requirements or apply for Swiss nationality.
 It assesses an individual’s proficiency in the national language (German, French or Italian depending on the region where you live).
-For example, if you live in a French-speaking canton, you’ll have to take the FIDE exam to evaluate your French level.
-If you live in a (Swiss) German canton, you’ll have to take the exam in German etc.

 The exam is designed to ensure that expatriates not only have the language skills to live and work in Switzerland but also understand the local way of life.
 By demonstrating proficiency in the language and knowledge of Switzerland, you’re showing that you are ready to integrate fully into society.
 This is an important step in making Switzerland truly feel like home.